MarinaNitze/progress-dashboard/strategies/use-a-variety-of-contact-methods.md

 ---
 layout: layouts/strategy.liquid
 templateEngineOverride: md,njk
-title: Use a multiple contact methods to engage kin
+title: Use multiple contact methods to engage kin
 tags: ["kin-finding", "strategy"]
 ---

 Personal preferences, technology literacy, and mobility all impact which communication channels kin can use.
-If you are only using one method to reach kin, such as mailing physical letters, you are not reaching everyone you need to find.{.t-large}
+If you are only using one method to reach kin, such as mailing physical letters, you are not reaching everyone you need to find.
+Plus, people may think letters from unknown government agencies are fraudulent, so having multiple ways to contact and verify your identity helps build trust.

 ## How to do this

+**Learn what works for kin**

-* Conduct user research with kin to learn about their contact preferences.
+* Conduct user research with kin to learn about their contact preferences

-* Collect contact preferences for kin, and write them down where everyone can see.
+* Record contact preferences for each kin member in your child welfare information system

+**Give staff multiple communication options**

 * Enable employees to use email, text messaging, social media messaging, and telephone calls.
 They may even need to make in-person visits.
-While employees may need the ability to send physical mail occasionally, it should not be your most common method of communication.
+* While employees may need to send physical mail occasionally, it shouldn't be your most common method of communication.

-## Who's doing this
+* Provide clear ways for kin to verify your identity and legitimacy when you make initial contact, especially with previously unknown relatives.

+**Set up supporting systems:**

+* Develop policies and practices for document retention, records discovery, privacy, data sharing, and other concerns for new communication methods.
+* Create message templates adapted for each medium.
+An email will be different from a text message, which will be different from a voicemail.

+## This strategy in action

-* Some agencies use customer service tools to communicate with kin via email, text message, and social media.
-These tools can often handle the security, document retention, and discovery needs of an agency, while also providing a convenient single interface for an employee, as well as the ability for teams to collaborate (e.g., one employee can easily jump into messaging with kin when another is on leave).
+Some agencies use customer service tools to communicate with kin via email, text message, and social media.
+These tools can often handle the security, document retention, and discovery needs of an agency while providing a convenient single interface for employees and the ability for teams to collaborate (like one employee jumping into messaging with kin when another is on leave).

-  costs:
-    - Time to develop policies and practices for document retention, records discovery, privacy, data sharing, and other concerns for new communication methods.
-    - Suggested message templates adapted for each medium.
-An email will be different from a text message which will be different from a voicemail.
-  benefits:
-    - Find more kin